-The table below reflects the important changes made to the 2023-24 Ontario Child Care and Child and Family Programs Business Practice, Service and Funding Guideline.
+The table below reflects the important changes made to the 2024-25 Ontario Child Care and Child and Family Programs Business Practice, Service and Funding Guideline for First Nations and Child Care Transfer Payment Agencies.
 The information outlined below is only meant to be a guide and does not capture all changes.